Here’s an opportunity to voice your opinion on the misguided and ridiculously expensive recall effort of two Benicia School Board members.

 Positive Test Rate: 5.6% – still no clarification as to Tuesday’s sudden drop by over half!

-Solano County reported on Tuesday that our 7-day average positive test was cut by more than half overnight, down to 5.9% from 12.4% on Monday.
+Solano County reported on Tuesday that our 7-day average positive test rate was cut by more than half overnight, down to 5.9% from 12.4% on Monday.
 Today the County remained in the same range, falling from yesterday’s 5.7% to 5.6%.
 It seems totally unlikely for a 7-day average to drop so precipitously overnight.
 I’ll let you know if I get an explanation.
 Currently, Solano has come in under the State’s purple/red tier threshold of 8%.
 Even so, DON’T EXPECT A QUICK MOVE DOWN TO THE RED TIER: the State requires a county to meet criteria for the next less restrictive tier (in test rate measures AND case rate measures) for the prior two consecutive weeks in order to progress to the next tier.
 The much lower and more stable California 7-day average test rate was at 2.7% today, down from 2.9% yesterday.
 (Note that Solano County displays past weeks and months in a 7-day test positivity line graph which also shows daily results.
 However, the chart does not display an accurate number of cases for the most recent days, as there is a lag time in receiving test results.
 The 7-day curve therefore also lags behind due to unknown recent test results.)

 By Age Group